For the most part, I’ve found that Go developers are pretty good at using global constants for configuration rather than global variables.

 }

-With the quick answer out of the way, let’s explore why this is a good solution in many cases.
+With the quick answer out of the way, let’s explore why initialization functions are our best bet.

 package foo